elgui/mcp-ragdocs/README.md

 2. The interface provides:
    - Real-time queue monitoring
    - Documentation source management (URLs and Local Repositories)
-   - Search interface for testing queries
+   - Search interface for testing queries.
+The default score threshold in the search interface is 0.1.
    - System status and health checks
    - **Management of Local Repositories** (Add, List, Update, Remove)